+Want to backup photos from iPhone?
+You've come to the right palce!
 Upon upgrading to new iPhones and new OS versions, backing up photos from iPhone makes our lives easier for several reasons.
-Once you nail done the backup business, you can freely delete photos on iPhone to save storage space – 1000 pieces of photos takes up more than 2 GB before you even realize it, and 48MP photos on iPhone 14 Pro/Pro Max are even much larger.
+Once you nail done the backup business, you can freely delete photos on iPhone to save storage space – 1000 pieces of photos takes up more than 2 GB before you even realize it, and 48MP photos on iPhone 15 Pro/Pro Max are even much larger.
 Plus, saving copies of pictures prevent us from tragic loss when the device is damaged, stolen or water submerged.
 After all, photos we collected for years and curated with albums are one of the most precious types of content on iPhone.

 1. How to Backup Photos from iPhone in Batch or Selectively

 The most flexible way to backup photos from iPhone or iPad is to use DearMob iPhone Manager.
 This tool allows you to previews photos in camera roll and internal storage.
 You can selectively back up photos you ticked, or backup all photos to the computer.

 For instance, sometimes we don't want to back up miscellaneous photos saves from various apps, the photos we care are pictures snapped by iPhone camera, or screen captures.
 DearMob iPhone Manager allows you to view photos by types and albums, and then select desired ones to backup.